Prepare Windows PE peer cache to reduce WAN traffic in System Center Configuration Manager

 Port for content downloading from a peer cache source (HTTP and HTTPS).
-By default, this port is 8003.
+By default, this is TCP port 8003.

 Clients will use HTTPS to download content when it is available.
 However, the same port number is used for either HTTP or HTTPS.